When you’re ready to review the kind of dental care that’s important for you.

 You can get reasonable results at a low price – but not from top professionals.
-So it’s important for you to determine what’s the right combination for you: what are your own priorities?
+So you need to determine what’s the right combination for you: what are your own priorities?

-Ways of finding a good dentist There are a number of information networks that you can use to identify a good dentist for yourself.
-If you’ve had contact with a dental specialist such as an orthodontist, ask him or her for a referral.
+Ways of finding a good dentist There are several information networks that you can use to identify a good dentist for yourself.
+If you’ve had contact with a dental specialist, such as an orthodontist, ask him or her for a referral.
 Family and friends can provide useful leads, but ask them on what basis they are making their recommendation about quality dentistry.
 ‘Fast and cheap’ dentistry can be counter-productive.

-Evaluation at the first appointment Your first visit to a new dentist may be a paid consultation, or not.
+Evaluation at the first appointment Your first visit to a new dentist may be a paid consultation or free.
 Check whether you’re asked to give details of your medical and dental treatment history.
 How much information does the dentist give you about modern techniques used in the practice?

 If the purpose of your visit is to investigate possible dental aesthetic care, will you be shown ‘before and after’ photos of his/her work done on other patients?
 The written report, recommendations/ treatment plan that the dentist gives you after your visit should be very revealing about his/her level of professionalism, flexibility and ability to prioritise.